xorcare/blockchain/README.md

 ## Status check list

 - [x] A full set of working methods with API
+- [ ] API frozen, new releases will not break your code
+- [x] Battle tested
+- [x] Complete suite of unit tests
 - [x] Support for additional parameters in methods
-- [x] Complete suite of unit tests
-- [ ] API frozen, new releases will not break your code
-- [ ] Battle tested